-Venture capitalists aren't investing their own money—they manage Other People's Money (OPM) from sources like university endowments (yes, even NYU's), pension funds, and wealthy individuals.
+Venture capitalists aren't investing their own money.
+They manage other people's money from sources like university endowments (yes, even NYU's), pension funds, and wealthy individuals.
 The partners you'll pitch to are essentially employees who've raised this money to invest.

 VCs operate on a "2 and 20" model: they take 2% annually as management fees and keep 20% of profits (called "carried interest").
 On a $100M fund, that's $2M per year just to keep the lights on and pay salaries.